Skip to content

-A useful guide to copyright permissions and how to credit materials from NIVAL’s collections.
+A useful guide on how to credit materials from NIVAL’s collections.

 When you visit NIVAL, you are permitted to take your own reference photos (without flash) for personal research.
-If you are an NCAD student or staff member, it is important to note that we do not allow original collection materials to be photocopied.
+NCAD students and staff: Please note that photocopying of collection materials is not permitted.

-Copies should always be credited with details of the author, title, publisher, institution and any other relevant information.
+While NIVAL provides public access to collection materials, NIVAL does not hold copyright over most of the materials.
+Research materials should always be credited with details of the author, title, publisher, institution and any other relevant information.
 NIVAL follows the Harvard style guide for citation.
+Research materials accessed in NIVAL can be cited as follows:

 Special collection material